sophiajt/rust_proposals/rust_new_error_format.md

 impl TheDarkKnight {
     fn nothing_is_true(self) {}
 }
+...
 ```

-Languages like Elm have shown how effective an educational tool error messages can be if the verbose explanations like our --explain text are mixed with the user's code.
-As mentioned earlier, it's crucial for Rust to be as easy-to-use as possible, especially since it introduces a fair number of concepts that may be unfamiliar to the user.
-Even experienced users may need to use --explain text from time to time when they encounter unfamiliar messages.
+*Example of the current --explain (showing E0507)*

-To that end, this RFC proposes that --explain no longer users an error code.
-Instead, --explain becomes a flag in a cargo or rustc invocation that enables a richer, expanded error-reporting mode inspired by languages like Elm.
+To help users, this RFC proposes that --explain no longer uses an error code.
+Instead, --explain becomes a flag in a cargo or rustc invocation that enables an expanded error-reporting mode which incorporates the user's code.
 This more textual mode gives additional explanation to help understand compiler messages better.
+The end result is a richer, on-demand error reporting style.

 ![Image of Rust error in elm-style](http://www.jonathanturner.org/images/elm_like_rust.png)